Sharads-work/business-insights-sql/README.md

 - Common Table Expressions (CTEs)
 - Aggregations and Joins

+## How to Use

+1. Open `original_data.xlsx` to view raw data.
+2. Run `staging_and_normalization.sql` to clean and normalize the dataset.
+3. Use `manual_japanese_cars_queries.sql` to run the business insight queries.

 ## Notes

 This project is part of my data portfolio and reflects my interest in cars, performance data, and SQL analysis.
 Feedback and suggestions are welcome!

+- This dataset focuses on **manual transmission Japanese cars**.
+- Automatic trims are included for reference, but their prices are intentionally left blank as they were not part of the analysis scope.